HarleyBartles/switch-rom-packer/README.md

   - Takes `rom_root` as positional arg.
   - Defaults `--build-nro` to **on**.
   - Provides sensible defaults for `--stub-dir`, `--output-dir`, `--filelist-out`.
-  - Integrates with the Makefile (RomFS auto-population, dynamic titles, optional icon).
+  - Integrates with the Makefile (RomFS auto-population, dynamic titles, icons).
-  - Generates fallback initials icons when none are provided.
+  - Fetches and caches Libretro thumbnails (logos/boxarts) with fallback initials icons.

 ### 🚧 In progress / next up